Coronary Bypass Surgery

 When performing traditional bypass surgery, surgeons make an incision down the center of the chest and separate the breastbone to reach the heart.
 The patient’s heart must be stopped during the procedure, so a heart-lung machine is used to pump blood throughout the body.

 Surgeons then graft a section of a healthy blood vessel — usually from the leg — onto the affected vessel to reroute blood flow around the blockage.
-This procedure can restore blood flow to or “revascularize” the heart.
+This procedure can restore blood flow to “revascularize” the heart.
 It also may reduce chest pain and lower the risk of heart attack.

 Surgeons at GW Hospital also employ newer procedures that allow them to perform bypass surgery without stopping the heart.